 The vast majority of our shareholders vote by proxy in advance of the meeting and we encourage shareholders to continue to vote in this manner using one of the methods described in the Management Information Circular.
-To be effective, the enclosed proxy must be received by TSX Trust Company (according to the Instructions on the Form of Proxy), not later than 9 a.m.
-(Toronto time) on May 20, 2022, or forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Ontario) prior to the time set for the Meeting or any adjournment thereof.
+To be effective, the enclosed proxy must be received by the Company's transfer agent, Computershare Investor Services Inc. (according to the Instructions on the Form of Proxy), not later than 9 a.m.
+(Toronto time) on May 22, 2023, or forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the Province of Ontario) prior to the time set for the Meeting or any adjournment thereof.

-DATED at Toronto, Ontario, this 14th day of April 2022.
+DATED at Toronto, Ontario, this 11th day of April 2023.